Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Abstract

 \section{Abstract}

-RHIC and LHC plan to inject $^{16}\rm O$ nuclei with a focus to investigate collectivity and the origin of quark-gluon plasma signatures in small collision systems. $^{16}\rm O$ nuclei is known to possess clusters of $\alpha$-particles ($^{4}\rm He$) inside the nucleus.
-In this paper, we study the anisotropic flow coefficients such as elliptic flow ($v_2$) and triangular flow ($v_3$), which are sensitive to the nuclear geometry of colliding nuclei, for p--O and O--O collisions at $\sqrt{s_{\rm NN}}=9.61$~TeV and 7~TeV respectively.
-The study is performed employing a hybrid model encompassing IPGlasma + MUSIC + iSS + UrQMD.
+RHIC and LHC have injected $^{16}\rm O$ nuclei in their accelerator complexes with a focus on investigating collectivity and the origin of quark-gluon plasma signatures in small collision systems.
+The $^{16}\rm O$ nuclei are known to possess clusters of $\alpha$-particles ($^{4}\rm He$) inside the nucleus.
+This paper attempts to study the clustered-nuclear-geometry dependence of anisotropic flow coefficients such as elliptic flow ($v_2$) and triangular flow ($v_3$), which are sensitive to the nuclear geometry of colliding nuclei.
+The study is performed in pO and OO collisions at $\sqrt{s_{\rm NN}}=9.61$~TeV and 7~TeV respectively, employing a hybrid model encompassing IP-Glasma + MUSIC + iSS + UrQMD.
 The results of the clustered nuclear geometry are compared with those of the Woods\,--\,Saxon nuclear profile.
-Both initial and final state anisotropies are explored.
-This study is thus one of its first kind, where the study of anisotropic flow coefficients for p--O and O--O collisions is presented using a hybrid hydrodynamics model.
-We find a small effect of $\alpha$-clustering in p--O, while a significant one for O--O collisions.
-It is also observed that the magnitude of the effect correlates with the size of the \textsuperscript{4}He.
+Both initial and final state anisotropies are estimated.
+This study is thus one of its first kind, where the study of anisotropic flow coefficients for pO and OO collisions is presented using a hybrid hydrodynamics model.
+While the effect of $\alpha$-clustering in pO is found to be small, it is significant for each observable studied in OO collisions.
+It is also observed that the magnitude of this effect has a noteworthy dependence on the size of the \textsuperscript{4}He.